 Süsem’s earlier imprisonment stemmed from allegations in March 2000 that he stole a police officer’s handgun that was later used in a murder.
 Süsem pleaded not guilty to the gun theft and murder charges.
 The gun possession and related charges against Süsem were twice rejected by Turkey’s Supreme Court, which ruled in 2005 and 2007 that there was insufficient evidence to link Süsem to the crimes.

-However, without new evidence, after Süsem was imprisoned in 2010 on the propaganda charges, the Supreme Court reversed its stance and convicted him in 2011 on gun theft, murder, and other charges.
-The court also reinstated a life sentence.
+However, without new evidence, after Süsem was imprisoned in 2010 on propaganda charges, the Supreme Court reversed its stance and convicted him in 2011 on gun theft, murder, and other charges and reinstated a life sentence.

-Eylem Süsem said she cannot go to visit her husband every week for financial reasons, adding that the state would force them to pay for his transfer to a prison closer to Istanbul, which they could not afford.
+Eylem Süsem said she cannot go to visit her husband every week for financial reasons, adding that the state would force them to pay to transfer him to a prison closer to Istanbul, which they could not afford.

-She said she expects her husband to serve at least eight more years in prison, although he would be eligible for conditional release earlier.
+In 2022, she told CPJ she expects her husband to serve at least eight more years in prison, although he would be eligible for conditional release earlier.
+In November 2023, she told CPJ that her husband is in good health apart from minor complications due to his lengthy incarceration.

 Dicle Fırat Journalists Association, a press freedom group based in the southeastern city of Diyarbakır, published a letter from Süsem dated March 21, 2022.
-The journalist said he is unable to access the publications he wants and that it takes months to receive publications on arts and literature.
+The journalist said he is unable to access the publications he wants, and it takes months to receive publications on arts and literature.

-CPJ emailed the Turkish Ministry of Justice in October 2022 for comment but did not receive any reply.
+CPJ’s email to the Turkish Ministry of Justice on November 1, 2023, did not receive any reply.